penguincoco/CSVToYarnParser/README.md

 # Implementation
-## Parser.cs
+## Parser.cs f
 `Parser.cs` handles the parsing logic for the .csv.
 It reads in the .csv as a string, and splits it first by linebreaks.
 Replace `TODO` in `ConvertToYarn()` with your own custom implmentation, depending on how your .csv is set up.

 ## ParserUtilities
-'DialogueLine` is a class for each row of dialogue in the original .csv/spreadsheet. `Translate()` handles taking in the input and formatting it as desired for the output .yarn file.
+`DialogueLine` is a class for each row of dialogue in the original .csv/spreadsheet. `Translate()` handles taking in the input and formatting it as desired for the output .yarn file.
 In my case, I needed a function call before every line of character dialogue, so the function injects a `<< initialize_line >>` before every spoken dialogue line.

 Replace the body of `Translate()` to implement your own custom .yarn output based on your project's needs.